sdwheeler/seanonit/content/blog/posts/2014-11-06/_index.md

+---
+title: Throwback Thursday – Windows Command Shell (Batch) scripting
+date: 2014-11-06T05:30:00
+draft: false
+---
-This Thursday I am returning to my scripting roots (if you don't count [VAX DCL](http://en.wikipedia.org/wiki/DIGITAL_Command_Language)) to talk about Windows Command Shell scripts.
+This Thursday I am returning to my scripting roots (if you don't count [VAX DCL][01]) to talk about Windows Command Shell scripts.
 With nice powerful scripting options like PowerShell why does anyone bother with "DOS Batch" scripts anymore?

 First off, let me set the record straight.
 Windows Command Shell scripting is much more powerful than "DOS Batch" files.
 Yes, they share a common heritage and syntax.
 But the Windows Command shell